 While Veggie Option may be all about sharing the best places to eat out, we love to cook at home too.
 Nourishing yourself with a meal you’ve created from scratch is good for the mind as well as the body and there’s nothing more satisfying than feeding loved ones.
 Not all of our friends and family are vegetarian, but when we’re hosting, it gives us the perfect opportunity to let vegetables take centre stage and show our loved ones just how versatile, delicious and satisfying plant-based food can be!
-Everyone can do with a little kitchen inspiration sometimes, so here are 6 vegetarian cookbooks both old and new which we’re getting stuck into this month:
+Everyone can do with a little kitchen inspiration sometimes, so here are 6 vegetarian cookbooks both old and new which we’re getting stuck into their vegetarian recipes.

 The second cookbook from Lily focuses on all-veg dishes which are bold, bright and delicious.
 We love their deli on Mortimer Street for lunchtime salads and this cookbook includes some of our favourite dishes like spinach kitchari and beetroot and shallot fritters.